weijiekoh/mixer/README.md

     - One deposit per day.

-    - Automatic ETH withdrawal if the user keeps the page open till midnight UTC.

-    - One-click ETH withdrawal if the user closes the page and comes back to this site after midnight.
+ .   - One-click withdrawal once UTC midnight has passed.

-    - Immediate self-withdrawals in case the user wants their ETH back at the cost of privacy.
+    - Immediate self-withdrawals in case the user wants their funds back at the cost of privacy.

     - Immediate withdraw requests if the user wishes the operator to mix the funds immediately, which also comes at the cost of some privacy.